nkim500/Metis_Projects/01_EDA_MTA/Proposal.md

   - Aggregate, processe and analyze MTA data using SQLite3 and Python 3 (and its packages such as pandas, NumPy, SQLAlchemy, matplotlib)
 * **Outline of deliverables:**
   - Project proposal, outliing the scope of work
-  - Minimum viable product ("MVP"), exemplifying a simplified version of the final deliverable - an analysis of subsample of turnstile exit data & visuals
+  - Minimum viable product ("MVP"), exemplifying a simplified version of the final deliverable - an analysis of subsample of turnstile traffic data & visuals
   - Final deliverable - recommendation on timing and locations for public engagement, supplemented by exploratory data analyses and visualizations, in (i) slides + 5 minute walkthrough, (ii) writeup, and (iii) code formats

 ### Certain **assumptions** will be made within this deliverable, including but not limited to: